elear/teap-config-options/draft-lear-teap-config-options.md

     ins: A. Dekok
     name: Alan Dekok
     org: InkBridge Networks
-    email: aland@deployingradius.com
+    email: alan.dekok@inkbridge.io

+normative:
+    I-D.ietf-emu-rfc7170bis:

 --- abstract

 This document defines a new Tunneled Extensible Authentication Protocol (TEAP) Type-Length-Value (TLV) to encapsulate DHCPv6 (Dynamic Host Configuration Protocol Version 6) options within TEAP authentication exchanges.
 This enhancement enables exchange of network configuration parameters after the authentication phase.

 --- middle

 # Introduction

 TEAP (Tunneled Extensible Authentication Protocol), defined in
-{{!RFC7170}}, supports the use of Type-Length-Value (TLV) structures to exchange additional data during the authentication process.
+{{I-D.ietf-emu-rfc7170bis}}, supports the use of Type-Length-Value (TLV) structures to exchange additional data during the authentication process.
 DHCPv6
 {{!RFC8415}} is widely used for configuration of network parameters.
 This document introduces a new TLV to encapsulate DHCPv6 options within TEAP messages.

-{{?RFC9445}} specifies a way to communicate options to a radius client.
+{{?RFC9445}} specifies a way to communicate DHCPv6 options to a RADIUS client.
 This memo specifies a means to communicate options end-to-end between the authentication server and the peer.

 Not all DHCP communications will necessarily make sense in this context.
-For instance, a AAA server may only wish to send non-topological options, such as a print server, or next hop configuration URL, and it might not send next-hop router or IP address binding information.
+For instance, an AAA server may only wish to send non-topological options, such as a definitions for a print server, or next hop configuration URL.
+It might not send next-hop router or IP address binding information.

+Sending options in a protected and authenticated TLS tunnel also authenticates the options, and allows them to be transmitted securely from the authentication server to the peer.
+While {{!RFC8415, Section 20}} provides for authentication of DHCP messages, this feature is not always used.
+Even if the DHCP messages are authenticated, there are still benefits to sending options inside of a protected TEAP session.

 ## Use of both DHCPv6 and TEAP protocols

-Because DHCPv6 is widely deployed, peers implementing this specifciation can expect to receive information via TEAP and DHCPv6.
-Thereefore, the possibility of a conflict arises.
+Because DHCPv6 is widely deployed, peers implementing this specification can expect to receive information via both TEAP and DHCPv6.
+Therefore, the possibility of a conflict arises.
 Clients are not in a good position to determine on their own which information is correct.
 Therefore, the following strategy is RECOMMENDED: